michaelbutler/rhead/README.md

 # Limitations

-Input data stream or input file MUST contain UTF-8 otherwise it will be rejected.
+Input data stream or input file MUST be valid UTF-8 otherwise it will be rejected.
+However, it is possible to output invalid UTF-8 data with -c because it operates on arbitrary number of bytes.